google/gnostic/README.md

         go get -u github.com/golang/protobuf/protoc-gen-go

-Then use the following to recompile the Gnostic Protocol Buffer models:
+Then use the following to compile the Gnostic Protocol Buffer models:

         ./COMPILE-PROTOS.sh

-4. [Optional] Rebuild **gnostic**.
-This is only necessary if you've performed steps 2 or 3 above.
+4. Build **gnostic**.

         go install github.com/googleapis/gnostic

 5. Run **gnostic**.
-This will create a file in the current directory named "petstore.pb" that contains a binary Protocol Buffer description of a sample API.
+This sample invocation creates a file in the current directory named "petstore.pb" that contains a binary Protocol Buffer description of a sample API.

         gnostic --pb-out=. examples/v2.0/json/petstore.json